MarkWong64/Solving-the-Travelling-Salesman-Problem-with-GA/README.md

-GA.ipynb is a document along with python codes, comments and markdowns of full explanation, as a notebook form.
+GA.ipynb is a document along with python codes, comments and markdowns of full explanation, as a notebook.

 50_Landmarks.csv contains coordinates and addresses of the 50 waypoints.